OpenMS/OpenMS-docs/docs/guides/user-guides/user-quickstart-guide.md

                show up once it is selected.
 All parameters which would be available on the command line and in the INI file are shown here as well.
 2. **Command line**: Very basic parameters can be set on the command line, e.g. `FileFilter -rt 1000:2000 .....`
-3. Doing 2 for all parameters would create a very long list, thus, use so-called ".ini" files to provide full parameter sets to TOPP tools.
+3. Doing 2 for all parameters would create a very long list, thus, use so-called `.ini` files to provide full parameter sets to TOPP tools.
 If no INI file is given, default parameters are used.
 To get a default `.ini` use

    `<tool> -write_ini <file>`